izikeros/blog/content/posts/2022-02-11-pre-ocr-deskewing-and-dewarping-tools.md

 **References:**

-- [awesome-ocr](https://github.com/zacharywhitley/awesome-ocr) - rich collection of OCR-related projects and tools
+- [awesome-ocr](https://github.com/zacharywhitley/awesome-ocr) - a rich collection of OCR-related projects and tools

 **Credits:**

-- Image used in the header of this article comes from the paper [DewarpNet: Single-Image Document Unwarping With Stacked 3D and 2D Regression Networks](https://www3.cs.stonybrook.edu/~cvl/projects/dewarpnet/storage/paper.pdf). *Sagnik Das, Ke Ma, Zhixin Shu, Dimitris Samaras, Roy Shilkrot*; Proceedings of the IEEE/CVF International Conference on Computer Vision (ICCV), 2019, pp. 131-140
+- The image used in the header of this article comes from the paper [DewarpNet: Single-Image Document Unwarping With Stacked 3D and 2D Regression Networks](https://www3.cs.stonybrook.edu/~cvl/projects/dewarpnet/storage/paper.pdf). *Sagnik Das, Ke Ma, Zhixin Shu, Dimitris Samaras, Roy Shilkrot*; Proceedings of the IEEE/CVF International Conference on Computer Vision (ICCV), 2019, pp. 131-140
-- All other images in the article comes from the project owners or related sources (papers, articles)
+- All other images in the article come from the project owners or related sources (papers, articles)